junfenglx/reasoning_attention/README.md

 =====
 About word by word attention:

-1. The test acc of match LSTM is 1% smaller than the original paper, 82.31%
+1. The test acc of word by word attention is 0.2% smaller than the original paper, 83.29% (41 epochs)
+2. every 20 epochs, we reduce learning_rate, see log files for detail info.

 About match LSTM: